landalex/casper-menu/README.md

 # Casper Menu

-A variation of the default theme for [Ghost](http://github.com/tryghost/ghost/).
-To download the original relase, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+A variation of a variation the default theme for [Ghost](http://github.com/tryghost/ghost/).
+To download the original Casper release, visit the [releases](https://github.com/TryGhost/Casper/releases) page.

-To download the latest Casper Menu release, visit my [releases](https://github.com/jbfriedrich/casper-menu/releases) page.
+To download the latest original Casper Menu release, visit the [releases](https://github.com/jbfriedrich/casper-menu/releases) page.

+My variation has customized CSS for the title font/color, as well as a modified footer with social icons in the bottom right.

 ## Copyright & License